SSL Certificates

 To create a secure connection, specify the location of the SSL certificate file on the host file system.
 If you use Let’s Encrypt, the default location for the SSL certificate is /etc/letsencrypt/live/<domainName>/fullchain.pem, and the private key is located at /etc/letsencrypt/live/<domainName>/privkey.pem.
 You can then create a secure SSL connection with:

-// The path where the certificates for “thorsanvil.dev” are stored.
+// The path where the “thorsanvil.dev” certificates are stored.

 std::string certPath = "/etc/letsencrypt/live/thorsanvil.dev";